Furman-Editions-In-Progress/camerarius/README.md

 ## Structure of this repository

-* A User Guide to Transkribus by Kathryn Wildon is available here: https://github.com/Furman-Editions-In-Progress/camerarius/blob/master/transcription-guidelines.md
+* A *User Guide to Transkribus* by Kathryn Wilson is available here: https://github.com/Furman-Editions-In-Progress/camerarius/blob/master/transcription-guidelines.md
-* An in-progress Guide to shorthand symbols in Greek and Latin, by Kathryn Wilson, is available here: https://github.com/Furman-Editions-In-Progress/camerarius/blob/master/shorthand-guide.md
+* An *in-progress Guide to shorthand* symbols in Greek and Latin, by Kathryn Wilson, is available here: https://github.com/Furman-Editions-In-Progress/camerarius/blob/master/shorthand-guide.md
-* In-progress transcription guidelines will contain instructions specifically about Camerarius, use of pertinent tags, and strategies to record quotations and citations: https://github.com/Furman-Editions-In-Progress/camerarius/blob/master/transcription-guidelines.md
+* In-progress *Transcription Guidelines* will contain instructions specifically about Camerarius, use of pertinent tags, and strategies to record quotations and citations: https://github.com/Furman-Editions-In-Progress/camerarius/blob/master/transcription-guidelines.md

 The individual pages of Camerarius can be seen through the HMT Image Transcription Tool: